Pabhāvatī: Analysis

 Aung Min Niang, a lecturer at Yangon University, has analyzed several modern dramatic adaptations of the original Jataka.
 He finds the contrast between the wise yet unattractive King Kusa and the radiant Princess Pabavati particularly intriguing, as it emphasizes the attraction between these two opposing forces.
 He argues that this dynamic is one of the most compelling aspects of these adaptations.

-According to Zaw Htay, a historian and folklorist in Burmese culture, the Jataka offers many valuable lessons for readers.
-The Jataka emphasizes the benefits of diligence, patience, courage, and the universality of crafts and skills, which remain useful regardless of time or place.
-It clearly illustrates how the consequences of karmic debt and sinful actions can be reflected in future lives.